ovh/docs/pages/platform/logs-data-platform/index_as_a_service/guide.fr-fr.md

 ## Objective

-Opensearch is one of the main components of the Logs Data Platform, regarded as one of the most powerful search and analytics engines.
-From the outset we offered the possibility to host a Opensearch Dashboards index for your Opensearch Dashboards metadata, Index As A Service being the next step to this functionality.
+OpenSearch is one of the main components of the Logs Data Platform, regarded as one of the most powerful search and analytics engines.
+From the outset we offered the possibility to host a OpenSearch Dashboards index for your OpenSearch Dashboards metadata, Index As A Service being the next step to this functionality.
 You can now use a fully unlocked index for almost any purpose; be it complex documents, reports or even logs.
-Thanks to the Opensearch API, you will be able to use most of the tools of the Opensearch Ecosystem.
+Thanks to the OpenSearch API, you will be able to use most of the tools of the OpenSearch Ecosystem.

 ## Requirements